 The bathroom's a dangerous place.
 If you're over the age of 65, you have a 30% chance of experience a fall this year.
-According to a report from the National Institute on Aging (NIA), a full 80% of those falls will occur in the bathroom!
+Those over 85 will experience over half of their falls in or around the tub. shower or toilet.

 As we age, and our mobility, strength, balance and flexibility decreases, our risk of falling increases.
 The good news is, we can change the design of our bathrooms to make it a much safer experience.

 Understanding where we get injured in the bathroom and why, will help us design a safer bathroom.

 - The majority of accidents that take place in the bathroom are a result of falling

 - In order of frequency, one study revealed that most falls were caused by: